liamca/medical-ner-search/README.md

 ### Running the Demo Code
 NOTE: This step requires you to have a valid UMLS account as outlined above.

-For this step we will be leveraging the MedicalEntityExtraction console application project.
-> Open the MedicalEntityExtraction project and then open the project file Program.cs.

 This demo only extracts a few of the possible medical entity types that cTAKES supports including:
 > Disease and Disorders